 - Try fermented foods rich in healthy bacteria

-How Long Does It Take to Heal the Gut Naturally?
+How Long Does It Take to Restore the Gut Naturally?

-Healing the gut can take a few weeks to months.
+Restoring the gut may take a few weeks to months.
 It all depends on the severity of your gut problems and your willingness to change your patterns.

 Benefits of a Healthy Gut